mohamed-karawia/Doctors/README.md

 - At the moment, doctors have fixed days for appointments, but in reality, their availability may vary.
 We’ll need to switch to a **date picker** for booking appointments, so users can select a specific date and time for their visit.

+### 5. **Confirm Booking Feedback**

+- **Success Feedback**: After a user successfully books an appointment, the system should show a confirmation message, such as:
+  - "Your booking has been submitted successfully!
+You will receive a confirmation email shortly."
+- **Error Handling**: If there is an issue with the booking (e.g., network errors, unavailable slots), an error message should be displayed:
+  - "Oops!
+Something went wrong.
+Please try again later."

+These messages ensure that the user receives clear and immediate feedback regarding their booking action.
+Handling success and error scenarios will improve the user experience and help guide the user through the process more effectively.

 ---

 ## Future Improvements